-The Department of Civil and Environmental Engineering is a multi-disciplinary Department which undertakes prize winning research across a wide spectrum of activities.
+We are a multi-disciplinary Department and undertakes prize winning research across a wide spectrum of activities.
 We maintain strong links with Industry and all of our Undergraduate and Postgraduate taught degrees are fully accredited.
 Priding ourselves on our tradition of excellence in teaching, research and practice as a result of bringing together internationally leading staff, exceptional students and modern facilities.

-The Department of Computing has an international reputation for research and teaching.
+The Department has an international reputation for research and teaching.
 We are recognised for our high quality teaching, support, organisation, resources and development in the National Student Survey, with an overall 95% student satisfaction.
-In the 2008 Research Assessment Exercise 50% of its research was rated as world leading or internationally excellent.
+In the 2014 Research Excellence Framework (REF), 60 per cent of our research was rated as world-leading or internationally excellent.

-The Department of Mechanical Engineering Sciences is home to 25 academic staff and around 450 students at all levels from undergraduate through to PhD.
-Alongside our teaching activities, the division has a considerable range of research interests in fluid dynamics, materials & structures, biomedical engineering, robotics, structural integrity and vehicle engineering.
+MES is home to over 30 academic staff and around 700 students at all levels from undergraduate through to PhD.
+Alongside our teaching activities, the division has a considerable range of research interests in aerodynamics and environmental flow, materials & structures, biomedical engineering and vehicle engineering.

-The Department of Physics is a friendly medium-sized department with approximately 200 students studying for MPhys and BSc degrees, as well 60 taking our focused, vocational MSc's, and 75 PhD students.
+The department is a friendly medium-sized department with approximately 200 students studying for MPhys and BSc degrees, as well 60 taking our focused, vocational MScs, and 75 PhD students.
 These are taught by 24 academics.
 It is almost unique amongst UK physics departments in offering all MPhys and BSc students a year in either industry or an internationally leading research lab.
-The Department has a strong reputation in research; in the latest Research Assessment Exercise, 55% of its research was rated as world leading or internationally excellent.
+The Department has a strong reputation in research; in the 2014 Research Excellence Framework (REF), 84% of its research was rated as world leading or internationally excellent.